Steel: Properties

 The density of steel varies based on the alloying constituents but usually ranges between 7750 and 8050 kg/m3, or 7.75 and 8.05 g/cm3.

 Even in a narrow range of concentrations of mixtures of carbon and iron that make steel, several different metallurgical structures, with very different properties can form.
 Understanding such properties is essential to making quality steel.
 At room temperature, the most stable form of pure iron is the body-centred cubic (BCC) structure called alpha iron or α-iron.
 It is a fairly soft metal that can dissolve only a small concentration of carbon, no more than 0.005% at 0 C and 0.021 wt% at 723 C. The inclusion of carbon in alpha iron is called ferrite.
 At 910 °C, pure iron transforms into a face-centred cubic (FCC) structure, called gamma iron or γ-iron.
 The inclusion of carbon in gamma iron is called austenite.
-The more open FCC structure of austenite can dissolve considerably more carbon, as much as 2.1%, (38 times that of ferrite) carbon at 1148 C, which reflects the upper carbon content of steel, beyond which is cast iron.
+The more open FCC structure of austenite can dissolve considerably more carbon, as much as 2.1% (38 times that of ferrite), at 1148 C, which reflects the upper carbon content of steel, beyond which is cast iron.
 When carbon moves out of solution with iron, it forms a very hard, but brittle material called cementite (Fe3C).

 When steels with exactly 0.8% carbon (known as a eutectoid steel), are cooled, the austenitic phase (FCC) of the mixture attempts to revert to the ferrite phase (BCC).
 The carbon no longer fits within the FCC austenite structure, resulting in an excess of carbon.
 One way for carbon to leave the austenite is for it to precipitate out of solution as cementite, leaving behind a surrounding phase of BCC iron called ferrite with a small percentage of carbon in solution.
-The two, ferrite and cementite, precipitate simultaneously producing a layered structure called pearlite, named for its resemblance to mother of pearl.
+The two, cementite and ferrite, precipitate simultaneously producing a layered structure called pearlite, named for its resemblance to mother of pearl.
 In a hypereutectoid composition (greater than 0.8% carbon), the carbon will first precipitate out as large inclusions of cementite at the austenite grain boundaries until the percentage of carbon in the grains has decreased to the eutectoid composition (0.8% carbon), at which point the pearlite structure forms.
 For steels that have less than 0.8% carbon (hypoeutectoid), ferrite will first form within the grains until the remaining composition rises to 0.8% of carbon, at which point the pearlite structure will form.
-No large inclusions of cementite will form at the boundaries in hypoeuctoid steel.
+No large inclusions of cementite will form at the boundaries in hypoeutectoid steel.
 The above assumes that the cooling process is very slow, allowing enough time for the carbon to migrate.